joopzodra/dagelijks-vers/README.md

 # Dagelijks vers

-A Vue.js project.
-It's an app showing list items.

- * Every minute a few new items are added over a sockets connection.
- * When scrolling to the bottom of the list, new items are loaded.
+A list app, made with Vue.
+The updates it generates are poem lines: every 15 seconds a new fragment of four lines.
+The fragment are randomly choosen from a body of poems.

- * The list is constantly refreshed but the user can store items in the browser storage.
+You can store fragments in the browser storage.
+Stored fragments are listed under the 'Voorraad' tab.

-### Poems
-The list items in this project are poems.
-Randomly 4 lines long fragments are chosen from a database with poems.

 ## Build Setup